 Before doing so, we verify that the presence of impurities does not perturb the underlying electronic orders.
-To this end, we acquire d$I$/d$V$ line cuts across a paired impurity (see Figs.~\ref{fig3}A and B).
+To this end, we acquire d$I$/d$V$ line cuts across an impurity (see Figs.~\ref{fig3}A and B).
 The results indicate that the SDW gap itself is largely unaffected by the impurity, as is the AM order.
-Consequently, our analysis of impurity-driven QPI patterns can reliably reflect the underlying AM band structure.
+We therefore analyze the impurity-driven QPI patterns as probes of the host electronic structure.
 However, a small peak appears around $V_b=-3$ mV, signaling the presence of in-gap bound states trapped by the lattice defect—although these states are not the focus of the present study.